code-openness/code-openness.github.io/teamThree.md

 Within the field of bibliographical data, Wikidata is one of the most significant freely accessible sources of information and inspired the creation of a multitude of visualization tools.
 One of the most prominent open-source tools being [SCHOLIA](https://tools.wmflabs.org/scholia/).
 A tool, offering a variety of visualization possibilities and infrastructure in connection with Wikidata.
 Due to its open-source nature and functionalities, it was our primary choice.

 ## Challenges:
 It quickly became apparent that using Scholia was not directly possible when considering our dataset.
-Due to the need four a local input source Scholia needed to be adjusted, allowing for the dynamic changing of the endpoint.
+Due to the need for a local input source Scholia needed to be adjusted, allowing for the dynamic changing of the endpoint.
 Leading us onto the path of creating a standalone library module accomplishing this and also improving on the existing visualization tools by removing the need for hardcoded elements as much as possible.

 ## Results:
 The created module  now allows for the dynamic adjustment of the endpoint, as well as the dynamic visualization of: